Shauanaa/ME462/README.md

 ## 🎯 Project Abstract
-This project integrates an IoT-enabled air hockey table with a remotely-controllable microrobot, creating diverse game scenarios.
+This project integrates an IoT-enabled air hockey table with a remotely-controllable micro robot, creating diverse game scenarios.
 It showcases the fusion of mechanical engineering and software development to produce an interactive, entertaining system that reimagines classic gameplay through modern technology.

 ## 🏒 AirHockey